Leaf-Agriculture/docs/docs/configurations_endpoints.md

 &nbsp<span class="badge badge--warning">PATCH</span> `/configs`

 Updates the specified fields of Configuration for the API Owner.
-A resquest body must be provided containing the configurations to be set.
+A request body must be provided containing the configurations to be set.
 All entries are optional.

 Request body example: